 Consider the following “Quick Guide”, sourced from Furman faculty who have participated in recent workshops, consultations, and conversations as well as the lessons we learned from spring 2020 remote instruction before launching your planning efforts.
-To access a series of email messages that distill key components of the online or FurmanFlex preparation process, please visit here.
+To access a series of email messages from the fall semester that distill key components of the online or FurmanFlex preparation process, please visit here.
 You may be interested in using this planning grid to support your process.
 For a downloadable version of this “Quick Guide” information click here.

 Before your course launches, review your course(s) designs, polish up and post welcome announcements in online learning platforms, and make sure instructor information is current.
 Several pre-course preparation steps (below) will help your course unfold more smoothly for you and your students.